-All the industrial and domestic electronic devices are made of a semiconductor.
-As the name suggests, semiconductor materials are neither good conductor nor good insulator of electrical currents like Silicon and Germanium.
-Because of the very few current carriers (free electrons) available at the conducting shel.
+All industrial and domestic electronic devices are made of a semiconductor.
+As the name suggests, semiconductor materials are neither good conductors nor good insulators of electrical currents like Silicon and Germanium.
+Because of the very few current carriers (free electrons) available at the conducting shell.
 The specific resistance of the materials is comparatively higher than the conductor and lower than that of an insulator.
-The difference between intrinsic and extrinsic semiconductors are the number of careeries.
-The number of careeries are higher in extrinsic semiconductors i.e. P-type and N-type semiconductor.
+The difference between intrinsic and extrinsic semiconductors is the number of carriers.
+The number of carriers is higher in extrinsic semiconductors i.e. P-type and N-type semiconductors.

 Semiconductors are the perfect insulator at 0oK temperature.
-At a higher temperature the materials are neither conductor nor insulator.
+At a higher temperature, the materials are neither conductors nor insulators.
 The energy gap of semiconductors is lower by almost 1ev.
 At normal temperature, when electrons at the valance shell gain energy, the gap between the valence band and conduction band is reduced.
 Very few numbers of electrons become available at the conduction band, so a very low current flow could be expected.

 Difference between intrinsic and extrinsic semiconductors: